Human Factors Prize: Recognizing Excellence in Human Factors/Ergonomics Research

 The prize carries a $10,000 cash award and publication of the winning paper in the Society's flagship journal, Human Factors.
 The award is formally conferred at a special session at the HFES International Annual Meeting, where the recipient presents his or her work.

-Submissions for the 2017 Human Factors Prize can report on HF/E research related to techniques, tools, or training to analyze and develop security measures to ensure safety in any domain and application area.
-Examples include, but are not limited to, aviation, transportation, oil and gas, power grid, nuclear, military operations, health, politics, and terrorism.
+Submissions for the Human Factors Prize can report on the human factors research related to techniques, tools, or training to develop MR/VR to ensure safety and enhance performance in any domain and application area, including but not limited to

-Manuscripts should provide a theoretical basis, a thorough background, and a detailed description of the methods, results, and discussion of the practical ramifications of the research.
-The paper also needs to show the HF/E link and impact.
+Manuscripts should provide a theoretical basis, a thorough background, and a detailed description of the methods, results, and discussion of the practical applications of the research.
+The paper also needs to show the human factors and ergonomics link and impact.

 Papers may address the following topics, among others:

-- Development of methods and techniques to detect and analyze vulnerability in cyberspace
+Development of methods and techniques to enhance presence/telepresence;

-If you are not certain your topic relates to the theme of the 2017 Human Factors Prize, please contact Lois Smith at firstname.lastname@example.org.
+If you are not certain your topic relates to the theme of the 2018 Human Factors Prize, please contact Lois Smith.